Abid-07/elec0138-grp17-social-streaming/README.md

    - Use the **Setup MFA** button, scan/ enter code to setup using Google Authenticator.
    - Enter time limited code on Authenticator app.

-You can purchase 'credits', but the same JWT Token cannot be used for multiple donations, as part of the preventative measures for replay/ session attacks.
+You can purchase 'credits', but the same JWT Token cannot be used for multiple purchases, as part of the preventative measures for replay/ session attacks.

 #### Simulated Attacks (Optional)